 |Maiden flight||H2 2021|

-Callisto (Cooperative Action Leading to Launcher Innovation in Stage Toss-back Operations) is a joint project between DLR and CNES demonstrating Europan capability in the VTVL boosters.
+Callisto (Cooperative Action Leading to Launcher Innovation in Stage Toss-back Operations) is a joint project between DLR, CNES and JAXA demonstrating Europan capability in the VTVL boosters.
 Unlike other similar demonstrators or suborbital rockets, Callisto will perform non-vertical flight spanning large altitude changes.
 It’ll demonstrate more demanding flight profile than either SpaceX Grasshopper or Blue Origin New Shepard.
 In total at least 5 flights are planned from the French Guiana sounding rocket site.
 Each will incrementally introduce more demanding flight regime and additional risks.
 The demonstrator will be powered by JAXA-provided 40kN-class LOx/LH₂ reusable rocket engine.

 Callisto completed System Requirement Review in February 2018, while the completion of Phase C (Design & Development) is planned for 2019 and the Phase D (Production) in 2020.